Örebro SK: A fresh restart (2007–)

 In 2010, Sixten Boström had the opportunity to work with nearly the same squad as in 2009, with a fresh addition of Paulinho Guara on loan from Korean Busan.
 Despite a couple of unexpected losses at home in the beginning of the season (against Mjällby and Gasis), there was never a doubt that Örebro would be a top team.
 Clear losses both away and at home to eventual champions Malmö FF spoiled the chance of a gold, but the impressive and clear late summer home wins against Elfsborg and Helsingborg (both 3–0) revealed potential of the team.
 The team finished third, owing them "little silver" and a spot in the second qualification round for the 2011-12 UEFA Europa League.

-In the summer of 2010, striker Kim Olsen left the team and a number of youngesters were brought on.
+In the summer of 2010, striker Kim Olsen left the team and a number of youngsters were brought on.
 One of them, Astrit Ajdarevic had an instant impact.
 He came on as a substitute and scored a late, beautiful equalizer against Elfsborg away, and then scored two goals in the home win.
 Ajdarevic was however not fit to become a regular starter of the team.
 Although Örebro wanted to extend Ajdarevic's contract, he received an offer he could not refuse from IFK Norrköping and thus left the team at the end of the season.

 The transfer window after the end of the 2010 season became even more hectic.
 Despite early rumours of an exodus of top players, the only players from the starting line up that left the team were Roni Porokara and Paulinho Guara.
 And Örebro, with its solid finances, went out on a shopping streak, signing a top player, Valdet Rama, from Hannover 96, former Örebro defender Patrik Haginge, centre-tank Andreas Haddad and young starlets Atashkadeh, Lushtako, Ibrahim, Yasin, Berger and Holmgren.

 The 2011 season however did not live up to the high expectations of the fans.
 Despite often scoring the opening goal, Örebro SK entered into three long losing streaks and ended up in a disappointing 12th spot of allsvenskan, an early exit from the Europa League qualification campaign (against Sarajevo) and finally losing the semifinal of the national cup (against cup and league champions Helsingborgs IF).
 The initially strong ÖSK squad was diluted throughout the season: centre Andreas Haddad and right fullback Patrik Anttonen missed most of the season through injury, and during summer arguably the two best players of the team, first Mikael Almebäck (to FC Bruges) and Alejandro Bedoya (to Glasgow Rangers) left for modest transfer fees (as their contracts were soon to expire).
 Shortly before the end of the season, goalkeeper John Alvbåge announced that he was also leaving (for IFK Gothenburg).